ATOMScience-org/AMPL/atomsci/ddm/docs/PARAMETERS.md

 ## Bayesian Optimization
 ### Search Domain Specifications
 The following parameters are used to specify the search domains for certain model parameters in a Bayesian hyperparameter optimization.
 Each search domain parameter is tied to a specific model parameter.
 Only a subset of model parameters may be optimized in this way, but more will be supported in future releases.
-See the hyperopt package documentation at https://github.com/hyperopt/hyperopt/wiki/FMin#2-defining-a-search-space to learn more about the search domain format.
+See the Optuna documentation at https://optuna.readthedocs.io/en/stable/reference/generated/optuna.trial.Trial.html to learn more about the search domain format.

 - **lr**